Fujian cuisine

 Fujian cuisine or Fujianese cuisine, also known as Min cuisine, is one of the native Chinese cuisines derived from the cooking style of China's Fujian Province, most notably from the provincial capital, Fuzhou.
-"Fujian cuisine" in this article refers to the cuisines of Min Chinese speaking people within Fujian.
-Other cuisines in Fujian include Hakka cuisine, and the ethnic minority cuisines of the She and Tanka people.
+"Fujian cuisine" in this article refers to the cuisines of Min Chinese-speaking people within Fujian.
+Other cuisines in Fujian include Putian cuisine, Hokkien cuisine, Hakka cuisine, and the ethnic minority cuisines of the She and Tanka people.
 Fujian cuisine is known to be light but flavourful, soft, and tender, with particular emphasis on umami taste, known in Chinese cooking as xianwei (鮮味 (鲜味, sian bī, xiān wèi)), as well as retaining the original flavour of the main ingredients instead of masking them.

-Many diverse seafood and woodland delicacies are used, including a myriad variety of local fish, shellfish and turtles, or indigenous edible mushrooms and bamboo shoots, provided by the coastal and mountainous regions of Fujian.
+Many diverse seafood and woodland ingredients are used, including a variety of local fish, shellfish and turtles, or indigenous edible mushrooms and bamboo shoots, provided by the coastal and mountainous regions of Fujian.
 The most commonly employed cooking techniques in the region's cuisine include braising, stewing, steaming and boiling.

 As the people of Fujian often travel to and from the sea, their food customs have gradually formed a unique cuisine with creative characteristics.
 Fujian cuisine is famous for preparing mountain and seafood based on good color, aroma, and shape, especially "fragrance" and "taste."
 Its fresh, mellow, meaty, non-greasy style characteristics and the features of a wide range of soups take a unique place in the field of Chinese cuisine.

 Particular attention is paid on the finesse of knife skills and cooking technique of the chefs, which is used to enhance the flavour, aroma and texture of seafood and other foods.
 Strong emphasis is put on the making and utilising of broth and soups.
 There are sayings in the region's cuisine: "One broth can be changed into numerous (ten) forms" (一汤十变 (一湯十變, chit thong sip piàn, yī tāng shí biàn)) and "It is unacceptable for a meal to not have soup" (不汤不行 (不湯不行, put thong put hêng, bù tāng bù xíng)).

 Fermented fish sauce, known locally as "shrimp oil" (虾油 (蝦油, hâ iû, xiā yóu)), is also commonly used in the cuisine, along with oyster, crab and shrimp.
-Peanuts (utilised for both savoury dishes and desserts) are also prevalent, and can be boiled, fried, roasted, crushed, ground or even turned into a paste.
-Peanuts can be used as a garnish, feature in soups and even be added to braised or stir-fried dishes.
+Peanuts (utilised for both savoury dishes and desserts) are also prevalent, and can be boiled, fried, roasted, crushed, ground or turned into a paste.
+Peanuts can be used as a garnish, feature in soups and be added to braised or stir-fried dishes.

-Fujian cuisine has had a profound impact on Taiwanese cuisine and on the overseas Chinese cuisines found in Southeast Asia (particularly the Malay Archipelago) as the majority of Taiwanese and Southeast Asian Chinese people have ancestral roots in Fujian province.
+Fujian cuisine has had a profound impact on Taiwanese cuisine and on the overseas Chinese cuisines found in Japan, North America, and Southeast Asia (particularly the Malay Archipelago), as the majority of Taiwanese and Southeast Asian Chinese people have ancestral roots in Minnan region of Fujian province.